CALL FOR PAPERS

 The APNIC Program Committee is now seeking presentations for APNIC 50 online-only conference.
 We are looking for content that would suit technical sessions, tutorials, lightning talks, and panel discussions.

 Please note, the program committee is working to early deadlines so the APNIC 50 online-only conference program can be announced early.
+Registration for the virtual conference is free of charge.

 Call for Presentations Opens 11 May 2020